May 10 -12 , 2019

-Celebrating its 69th year, Winthrop's 49er Days is a celebration of our rich western and horse history.
-It kicks off with the annual Ride the Rendezvous, week-long horsepacking excursion through the Methow Valley high country.
-As the horse-train enters Winthrop on the final day, the community comes out to celebrate their arrival back home.
+Celebrating its 74th year, Winthrop's 49er Days is a celebration of our rich western and horse history.
+The event kicks off with the annual Ride the Rendezvous, a week-long horse packing excursion through the Methow Valley high country which rides May 6-10.
+(Contact woga.org to join in this event) As the horse-train enters Winthrop on the final day, the community comes out to celebrate its arrival back home.

 Schedule of Events:

 - 12:00pm: The WOGA Ride to Rendevous teamsters and horseback riders will kick-off ’49er Days by riding into downtown.

 Saturday, May 11

 - 10:30am: Vigilantes western shoot-out and West Coast Country Heat line dancers perform downtown in front of Jacks Saloon.

 - 11:00am: The ’49er Days Parade begins through main street with more pack strings than any parade in the state, plenty of horses, floats, a band or two, crusty mountain men, old-time vehicles and much more.
 It is free to join the parade!

 - Following the parade, from 12:00 noon to 2:00 kids can join in old fashioned games in front of Sheri's Sweet Shoppe including egg toss, pie eating contest, international gummy bear spitting and a rock-paper-scissors contest.

 - From 12:00 noon to 4:00 mechanical bull rides ($2)* horse rides ($5)* and gold panning will be available. *Suggested donation